ARMA Cell: A Modular and Effective Approach for Neural Autoregressive Modeling: Numerical experiments

 \section{Numerical experiments}

 In this section, we examine the performance of our ARMA cell in a variety of synthetic and benchmark experiments.
-We examine how it compares to classical time series approaches as well as to a similar complex neural architectures.
+We examine how it compares to classical time series approaches as well as to similar complex neural architectures.
 Note that our experiments are not designed to be a benchmark comparison with current state-of-the-art time series forecasting frameworks.
-These rather complex architectures include many different components, such as automated pre-processing and feature generation, and thus do not necessarily allow to make a statement about the performance of a single recurrent cell therein.
+These rather complex architectures include many different components, such as automated pre-processing and feature generation, and thus do not necessarily allow making a statement about the performance of a single recurrent cell therein.
 Instead, we aim for a comparison with other fundamental modeling building blocks \footnote{We provide code to reproduce all experiments at \url{https://github.com/phschiele/armacell_paper}}.
+Yet, in order to emphasize our cell's modularity and demonstrate its efficacy when used as part of a larger state-of-the-art network, we also present results on real-world benchmark data sets when replacing RNN cells within a DeepAR model \cite{Salinas.2020} with the ARMA cell.

-\paragraph{Methods} For (multivariate) time series, we compare a shallow and a deep variant of the ARMA cell against the respective (V)ARMA model and neural models.
-For the latter, we consider LSTM, GRU, and Simple RNN cells, again each in a their shallow and deep variants.
+\paragraph{Methods.} For (multivariate) time series, we compare a shallow and a deep variant of the ARMA cell against the respective (V)ARMA model and neural models.
+For the latter, we consider LSTM, GRU, and simple RNN cells, again each in their shallow and deep variants.
 Hyperparameter optimization is done using a grid search with predefined parameter spaces for the number of units for all network layers and lags for ARMA-type models.
 All other hyperparameters of network layers are kept fixed with defaults that do not favor one or the other method.
-For moving images, we compare ConvARMA against a na\"ive approach of repeating the last image and a ConvLSTM network with parameter specifications that are defined as similar as possible to the one of ConvARMA.
-Further details on the specification of the architectures can be found in the Supplementary Material~\ref{app:arch}.
+Further details on the specification of the architectures can be found in the Supplementary Material.

-\paragraph{Performance measures} We compare time series predictions using the root mean squared error (RMSE) for uni- and multivariate time series forecasts, and the cross-entropy loss for next frame video predictions.
-We provide further performance measures for our comparisons in the Supplementary Material~\ref{app:adben}.
+\paragraph{Performance measures.} We compare time series predictions using the root mean squared error (RMSE) for both the uni- and multivariate time series forecasts.
+We provide further performance measures for our comparisons in the Supplementary Material.

+\paragraph{Comparison between classical and first-order optimization.} In the case where the data generating process is in fact a (V)ARMA process, we expect the classical (V)ARMA model and the ARMA cell to perform similarly, but note that the optimization using stochastic gradient descent can sometimes yield better estimations of this process and hence outperform these classical models despite having the exact same hypothesis space.

-\subsection{Simulation study}
+\subsection{Simulation study.}